knangcas/FlashCards/README.md

+# FlashCard application.
-FlashCard application.
-Currently in progress.
+## Currently in progress.
+### About
-Personal project to get familiar with working with a few technologies.
+Personal JavaFX project to get familiar with working with a few technologies.

+- Supports multiple users.

+- Each user can create decks.

+- Each deck can contain a (currently unlimited) number of cards.

+- Each card has a question and answer.

+- User can skip a card, which goes into a "skipped" stack.

+- Upon completion of the whole deck, the user can select a new deck, restart & shuffle the current deck, or load the skipped cards back onto the deck.

+- User and FlashCard Data is stored in a DB.

+- Currently supports MySQL (mySQL with jdbc driver).

+### Current Plans

+- Make a "Home Page" which features recommendations on which decks to study, based on date last studied.

+- Working on support for MongoDB.

+- Working on support for JSON-Based DB (for offline use, no users).

+### Screenshots

 ![Screenshot1](https://github.com/knangcas/FlashCards/blob/main/Screenshots/ss1.png?raw=true)